 What Is the Elderly Action Recognition Challenge?

-This challenge aims to tackle one of the most critical applications in human action recognition: identifying activities of daily living (ADLs) and fall detection for the elderly.
+challenge aims to tackle one of the most critical applications in human action recognition: identifying activities of daily living (ADLs) and fall detection for the elderly.
 The competition invites participants to train models on a significant, generic benchmark of human action recognition and apply transfer learning using a subset of data and class labels specific to elderly-related actions.
+Key Details:

-Note: This challenge is part of the Computer Vision for Smalls Workshop (CV4Smalls) hosted in WACV 2025.
+Note: This challenge is part of the Computer Vision for Smalls Workshop (

 Human Action Recognition in the Era of Vision Transformers

-The development of models for human action recognition has significantly transformed in the era of Vision Transformers (ViTs).
+Vision Transformers (ViTs).
 While convolutional architectures laid the foundation, ViTs have introduced a new paradigm with their ability to effectively capture long-range dependencies and process spatiotemporal data.

 However, this challenge seeks a solution that doesn’t necessarily rely on Vision Transformers.
-It is open to different approaches, even the more simplistic ones, emphasizing the solution’s practicality and accessibility rather than exclusively adopting cutting-edge architectures.
+It is open to different approaches, even the more simplistic ones, emphasizing the solution's practicality and accessibility rather than exclusively adopting cutting-edge architectures.
+Data complexity and model generalization are the main challenges in model development and deployment.
+Handling spatiotemporal data is resource-intensive and demands robust architectures and achieving high accuracy across diverse datasets remains a challenge.

 Regarding data creation challenges, unfortunately, data creation does not have the same rate of model development, and the available data is still too restrictive.
 Open-access datasets for elderly action recognition are limited, presenting challenges for reproducibility and benchmarking.